csg-org/CompactConnect/backend/compact-connect/README.md

 ### First deploy to a Sandbox environment
 The very first deploy to a new environment (like your personal sandbox account) requires a few steps to fully set up its environment:
-1) Copy [cdk.context.example.json](./cdk.context.example.json) to `cdk.context.json`.
+1) Copy [cdk.context.sandbox-example.json](./cdk.context.sandbox-example.json) to `cdk.context.json`.
-2) Add `"sandbox": true` and `"environment_name": "<your-name>"` fields to the file, to configure it for sandbox deployments.
+2) At the top level of the JSON structure update the `"environment_name"` field to your own name.
-3) Add a new environment entry under `ssm_context.environments`, using your name and your own AWS sandbox account id.
+3) Update the environment entry under `ssm_context.environments` to your own name and your own AWS sandbox account id.
+   The key under `environments` must match the value you put under `environment_name`.
 4) Configure your aws cli to authenticate against your own account.
 5) Run `cdk bootstrap` to add some base CDK support infrastructure to your AWS account.
 6) Run `cdk deploy 'Sandbox/*'` to get the initial stack resources deployed.

 ### Subsequent sandbox deploys:
 For any future deploys, everything is set up so a simple `cdk deploy 'Sandbox/*'` should update all your infrastructure to reflect the changes in your code.
+Full deployment steps are:
+1) Make sure your python environment is active.
+2) Run `bin/sync_deps.sh` from `backend/` to ensure you have the latest requirements installed.
+3) Configure your aws cli to authenticate against your own account.
+4) Run `cdk deploy 'Sandbox/*'` to deploy the app to your AWS account.

 ### First deploy to the production environment
 The production environment requires a few steps to fully set up before deploys can be automated.
 Refer to the